sgorgun/if-else-statements/README.md

 }
 ```

-Sometimes having **cascading** _if-else_ statements makes the code much more readable rather then having the code with nested _if-else_ statements.
+Sometimes using **cascading** _if-else_ statements makes the code much more readable rather than compared to the code with nested _if-else_ statements.
 A cascading _if-else_ is a composite of if-else statements where the _else_ part of the outer _if_ statement is a nested _if-else_ statement.

 ```cs
 if (condition1)